Principles (Shadang) Or Six Limbs of Indian Art

 Monsters: Sixteen Taal, like Ravana, Kumbkarn

-However, word Taal is used as unit for measurement.
+However, the word Taal is used as a unit for measurement.
 Apart from this, Angul(Finger) proportion is also considered or used.
 This is a simple fact of Proportion.
 But the use of these measurements depends on the logic of an artist.
 The artist should also measure it repeatedly from his Rational Power.

 The main purpose of composing a painting is an emotional attachment.
 These two things are basically the same.
 Any emotional attachments or sudden feeling occurs in the mind after watching a work of art.
 This is called feeling.
 An expression is the soul of a picture.
 Accordingly, it has two following bases:

 - Expression of the creator whom he wishes to show in the picture

 - The expressions occur in the heart of the viewer by watching the picture.

 Thus, we can see the expressions through the eyes in the picture.
 But some feelings are not concerned only with the vision.
 Hence, an Artist has to experience to develop for those expressions to show.
 Consequently, other techniques or remedies have to be used to show the feeling.